goonode/mogo/README.md

 ### Create a Document

 Any struct can be used as a document as long as it embed the `DocumentModel` struct.
 The `DocumentModel` provided with Bongo implements the `Document` interface as well as the `Model`, `NewTracker`, `TimeCreatedTracker` and `TimeModifiedTracker` interfaces (to keep track of new/existing documents and created/modified timestamps).
 The `DocumentModel` must be embeded with `bson:",inline"` tag otherwise you will get nested behavior when the data goes to your database.
-Also it requires the `coll` tag which will be used to assign the model to a mongo collection.
-The `coll:` tag can be used only on this field of the struct, and a document can only have one collection.
+Also it requires the `coll` or `collection` tag which will be used to assign the model to a mongo collection.
+The `coll` tag can be used only on this field of the struct, and a document can only have one collection.
-The `idx:` tag can be used to create indexes (the index feature is in development stage and very limited at the moment).
+The `idx` or `index` tag can be used to create indexes (the index feature is in development stage and very limited at the moment).
-The syntax for the `idx:` tag is `{field1,...},unique,sparse,...`.
+The syntax for the `idx` tag is `{field1,...},unique,sparse,...`.
 The field name must follow the bson tag specs.

-The recommended way to define a new document model is by calling the `NewDocument`, that returns a pointer to a newly created document.
+The recommended way to define a new document model is by calling the `NewDoc`, that returns a pointer to a newly created document.

 For example: